 No, Valorant is not difficult, at least not when compared to other first-person shooters.
 Games like Counter-Strike: Global Offensive and Tom Clancy’s Rainbow Six Siege are often considered two of the more difficult games on the market.
 A lot of this has to do with their age.
 You see, these games have been around for a long time.
 The players know the game mechanics and the maps like the back of their own hands.

 Valorant is much easier because the players are all learning how to play the game at the same time.
-Sure, some players who are more experienced than others.
+Sure, some players are more experienced than others.
 But in the end, the game is much more inclusive.
 In fact, this is its defining feature.

 Check out our article on another popular first-person shooter: Thank Us Later: We Ranked the Top Fortnite Players in 2021